-The Head of Translational Medicine and Early Development will develop and execute translation medicine and early development strategy to effectively bridge preclinical and early clinical phases to improve overall success/speed of portfolio assets.
+The Head of Translational Medicine and Early Development will develop and execute translational medicine and early development strategy to effectively bridge preclinical and early clinical phases to improve overall success/speed of portfolio assets.

 - Develop, implement and manage the Company’s translational Medicine & Early Development strategy In collaboration with internal and external R&D partners, lead the Translational Medicine effort of the Company’s oncology compounds from pre-IND studies the proof-of-concept (PoC) phase.

 - Responsible for the integrated development plan (IDP) through PoC in partnership with other functional areas.
 This includes assessment of medical need, proposal of clinical development pathways, and review of preclinical data for clinical implications, acquisition of clinical samples and other relevant activities.

 - In close collaboration with research scientists (internal and external), identify, develop, and implement strategy for preclinical support of program-related objectives.

 - Develops the First in Human (FIH) and POC strategy including projects and, for example: makes recommendations regarding endpoints, design, safety evaluations and initial dose selections.

 - Lead global project teams through PoC phase to drive implementation of the PoC strategy by providing medical and scientific leadership and expertise to all line functions on the project team.